levimake/customer-support-intent-linguistic-prediction/README.md

 Utterances
 ----------
-The dataset contains 8,175 training utterances and 259,373 evaluating utterance, with a varying number of utterances per intent, including language register variations such as politeness, colloquial, swearing, indirect style...
+The dataset contains 8,175 training utterances and 259,373 evaluation utterances, with a varying number of utterances per intent, including language register variations such as politeness, colloquial, swearing, indirect style...
 To select the utterances, we use stratified sampling to generate a dataset with a general user language register profile.